Camiloesp/keyestudio-arduino-robot-car/README.md

 * C/C++ (Arduino language) – for programming.
 * Ultrasonic, IR, and line-tracking sensors – for navigation and obstacle detection.
 * Bluetooth module – to control the car wirelessly from a phone.

+# 🎯 Why I Did This

+This project was my intro to robotics.
+I wanted to learn how hardware and software work together in a hands-on way.
+It’s not just about making the car move.
+It’s about understanding sensors, electronics, and programming in a real-world system.

+Most importantly, I did it as a hobby project, a fun way to dive into robotics, practice coding, and see my work come to life.